Mathias Jensen: International career

 Jensen made 30 appearances and scored 3 goals for Denmark between U18 and U21 level.
-He was a part of Denmark's squads at the 2017 and 2019 European U21 Championships.
+He was a part of Denmark's squads at the 2017 and 2019 European U21 Championships and captained the team in the latter tournament.
 Jensen was named in the senior team's preliminary 35-man squad for the 2018 World Cup, but he was not included in the final squad.
 In October 2020, Jensen won a late call-up to the full Denmark squad for a series of three matches, as a replacement for injured Brentford teammate Christian Nørgaard.
 He made his full international debut with a start in a 4–0 friendly win over the Faroe Islands on 7 October and scored his first full international goal on his fifth cap, in a 8–0 2022 World Cup qualifying win over Moldova on 28 March 2021.

 Jensen was named in the Denmark squad for Euro 2020 and he appeared as a substitute in each of the six matches during the Danes' run to the semi-final.
 Jensen was named in Denmark's 2022 World Cup squad and made two appearances prior to the team's group stage exit.
+Jensen was named in Denmark's Euro 2024 squad, but was an unused substitute in each match prior to the team's round-of-16 exit.